-\begin{rmk} For the model $A_{\Sigma}$ associated to a $Y$-admissible polytope decomposition $\Sigma$ with ${0}\in\Sigma$, we could ask if the translation action on $G$ itself extends to $A_{\Sigma}$.
-The proposition \ref{prop2} offers an affirmative answer for the special case $A_Y$.
+\begin{rmk} For the model $A_{\Sigma}$ associated to a $Y$-admissible polytope decomposition $\Sigma$ with $\{0\}\in\Sigma$, we could ask if the translation action of $G$ on itself extends to $A_{\Sigma}$.
+The proposition \ref{prop2.6} offers an affirmative answer for the special case $A_Y$.
 For 1-dimensional case, this is known, see \cite{d-r1}.
-For the case that the decomposition $\Sigma$ offers an ample line bundle, the answer is mentioned to be yes in \cite[5.7.1]{ale1}, but I couldn't find the arguments for proving this there.
-Probably the answer yes is well-known to experts, here we give an explicit proof for the special case $A_Y$ for our purpose. \end{rmk}
+For the case that the decomposition $\Sigma$ provides an ample line bundle to $A_{\Sigma}$, the answer is mentioned to be yes in \cite[5.7.1]{ale1}, but the author could not find the arguments for proving this there. \end{rmk}